Drakesinger/Linux-Drivers/README.md

 ```
 See the `write(...)` at the end?
 That's one System Call.

+> More information on the GNU C Library can be found at [GNU Lib C](https://www.gnu.org/software/libc/).

+> For information on Windows C Library go to [MSDN - C Run-Time Library Reference](https://msdn.microsoft.com/en-us/library/59ey50w6.aspx).

 ### Supervisor vs User Mode
 It should be of note that User Space applications and processes run in User Mode, where they can change the memory in User Space.